hazzery/decent-share/README.md

 ## Booting the rendezvous server

-To use `decent-share`, it is critical that the rendezvous server is running.
+`decent-share` can be used across networks through the use of a rendezvous server, or over a local access network using mDNS.
+If inter-network communication is not required, there is no need for the rendezvous server to be running, peers will automatically find each other when running on the same network.
+If two peers are not connected to the same network, it is critical that the rendezvous server is running.

-When a node is booted up, it connects to the rendezvous server in order to discover other peers and be discoverable to other peers.
-Run the rendezvous server by executing its binary.
+When an IP address is specified for a rendezvous server, new nodes will immediately connect to the rendezvous server in order to discover other peers and be discoverable to other peers.

+To run the rendezvous server, execute its binary on the command line.
 Optionally set the value of the `RUST_LOG` environment variable to enable logging to stdout.

 ```bash
 ./rendezvous_server